sacrud/pyramid_sacrud/docs/pages/permissions.rst

-Athorization
+Authorization
 ============

-If you use `RootFactory` for authorization, set ``PYRAMID_SACRUD_HOME`` permission for you aссessed to pyramid_sacrud.
+If you use `RootFactory` for authorization, set ``PYRAMID_SACRUD_HOME`` permission for you accessed to pyramid_sacrud.

 .. code-block:: python